 Sprinkles: I use Wilton Rainbow Confettis which do not contain artificial flavors or colors as well as no high-fructose corn syrup.

-In the meantime sift together the gluten-free flour, cornstarch, milk powder (if using), baking soda, baking powder, and salt.
+Step 2: In the meantime sift together the gluten-free flour blend, cornstarch, milk powder (if used), baking soda, baking powder, and salt.
 Set aside.

 Transfer the dough to an airtight container and allow it to rest in the fridge for at least 2hr.
 Chilling the dough is mandatory!